 IV Sedation: This is considered to be the most powerful of these three levels, since it can effectively relax patients with severe levels of anxiety that need to undergo extensive treatments.
 The sedative and analgesics will be administered directly into your bloodstream.

 General anesthesia is a type of deep sedation that lets you sleep entirely through the procedure.
 It’s mostly used for extensive dental procedures and oral surgery.

-A Midlothian sedation endodontist can help you overcome your dental anxiety, so you can receive the endodontic treatment you need.
+A West End sedation endodontist can help you overcome your dental anxiety, so you can receive the endodontic treatment you need.
 At Commonwealth Endodontics, we offer sedation dentistry for patients with anxiety, so they too can achieve a healthy, strong smile!
 Contact us for inquires!